 After dinner I practically ran back down to my rooms to wait for Avrille.
 Unable to remain still, I took up my usual activity of pacing and glancing at the clock every minute.
 I had to wait another torturous hour for her to arrive.
 Concerned my constant turns back and forth in front of the hearth would wear a strip in the carpet, I had been making rounds throughout the entire parlour instead.

 As it happened, I was on the opposite side of the room when Avrille finally arrived through the Floo.
 The moment I saw her, I started forward quickly but then stopped, finding myself inexplicably sheepish all of a sudden.
 Avrille had done much of the same, taking a few steps but then stopping as she saw I had done.
 Reminding myself that the sudden awkwardness between us was entirely of my own doing and thus my responsibility to mend, I crossed the room until I was right in front of her.
 However, I found the few words I had pulled together fled from my tongue as I hesitantly opened my mouth.
 Avrille saved me the anguish of trying to start the conversation.

 “I’m sorry it took me a while.
 Lavinia wouldn’t let me go until she filled me in on the latest details of her Henry,” she said with a shy, apologetic smile.

-Her simple, everyday words shook the reticent feelings from me, and I rushed to take her into my arms.
-For a moment she allowed me to once more fill my five senses with her wondrous presence, but then gently pulled back so she could look me in the eyes.
+Her simple, everyday words shook the reticent feelings from me, and I pulled her into my arms.
+For a moment she allowed me to fill all of my senses with her wondrous presence once more, but then she gently pushed herself back so she could look me in the eyes.

 “I want to apologise for last night,” she said quietly.
 “I was moving too fast, and I’m sorry if I made you uncomfortable—”